 - Lucuma powder is most likely a new ingredient for you.
-It is made from a South American root that tastes more like a fruit than tuber and is touted as a superfood.
+It is made from a South American root that tastes more like a fruit than a tuber and is touted as a superfood.
 In some instances, it adds a decidedly butterscotch flavor to foods.
 It really shines in this ice cream, but the ice cream will still be yummy without it.
-I have been testing recipes for Ricki’s new cookbook, and have used this in some pretty amazing Butterscotch Blondies of hers!!

 - I also know some of you will ask, using light coconut milk is totally fine!
 But know that in doing so, you are adding more WATER to the mixture, and the end result will not be as creamy (same concept as the squash puree!).
 AND if you can do dairy, then some raw cream instead of the coconut milk would work well too!